samruddhi7890/Genai4GenZ_tutor/README.md

 ### Usage

 1. Upload a textbook PDF
+2. Provide a name for the textbook

-2. Enter a question
+3. Ask a question based on the content

-3. The system retrieves relevant content, prunes unnecessary context, and generates an answer
+4. The system retrieves relevant content, prunes unnecessary context, and generates an answer
+5. View token savings and generated response
+6. Explore chapter summaries, roadmap, and predicted exam questions

 ### Key Innovation: Context Pruning